 Needless to say, the house was abandoned after the French Revolution and fell into disrepair.
-The Queen’s House and surrounding buildings are currently being restored to their original architectural styles.
+The Queen’s House and surrounding buildings are currently under restoration to their original architectural styles.
 This includes any additions from the First Empire and Restoration periods.
-The interiors are also being restored to their First Empire glory.
+The interiors are also undergoing restoration to their First Empire glory.

-There was a wonderful display detailing the work being done, along with a picture of what the Queen’s House looks like underneath all the scaffolding.
-The house is actually two separate buildings that are joined by a wooden gallery.
+They had a wonderful display detailing the renovation work, along with a picture of what the Queen’s House looks like underneath all the scaffolding.
+The house is actually two separate buildings, joined by a wooden gallery.
 The fashion house Dior is sponsoring the restoration work.

 Most of the gardens in the Queen’s Hamlet are still true to their original layouts from the 18th Century, though.
 In fact, the hamlet gardens included fruit trees, vineyards and vegetable gardens:

 Honestly, the buildings here don’t feel real.
-It’s almost like being on a movie set.
+It almost felt like a movie set.
 It’s easy to see why Marie Antoinette loved this place so much.

 The best part of the Queen’s Hamlet, though, is the actual farm itself.
 It’s gorgeous!

 There’s livestock galore here, including pot-bellied pigs, chickens, ducks, and sheep.
-Back in Marie Antoinette’s day, the livestock was imported from Switzerland as per her orders.
+Marie Antoinette had livestock imported from Switzerland as per her orders.